February is Teen Dating Violence Awareness Month

 • Physically inflicting pain or hurt in any way

 • Repeatedly pressuring someone to have sex

 What are some red flags for friends and families to watch for?
 While the following non-specific warning signs could indicate other concerning things such as depression or drug use, these should also raise a red flag about the possibility of an unhealthy relationship:

 Information taken from loveisrespect.org and www.acadv.org.
-Clark County Health Department provides programs for the entire family, including WIC, HANDS, family planning, well child care/immunizations and home health care.
-For more information, call 744-4482 or visit our website at www.clarkhealthdept.org or on Facebook at https://www.facebook.com/pages/Clark-County-Health-Department.
+Clark County Health Department provides programs for the entire family, including WIC, HANDS, family planning, well child care/immunizations, and home health care.
+For more information, call 744-4482, visit www.clarkhealthdept.org or follow www.facebook.com/pages/Clark-County-Health-Department.